gnowth/gnowth/docs/pipeline.md

 ### triggerRollbackArtifact

 - needs more investigation
-- e2e test are stored in the artifact, so that only relevant test are run when rolling back
 - selected branch must be at least last release branch to have the backward migration code

 ```mermaid